liebermeister/model-balancing/matlab/README.md

 * The code has been tested with Matlab R2019b on Linux.

-* Optimisation is performed by the \texttt{fmincon} function with the interior-point method.
+* Optimisation is performed by the fmincon function with the interior-point method.

 * For numerical reasons, the matlab implementation does not tolerate equal lower and upper bounds for metabolites.
 If c_min == c_max,  10^-5 is added automatically to ln c_max.
 This also speeds up the calculation.